kristofzerbe/kiko.io/source/_posts/Discoveries-5.md

 ---
 In this episode of the **Discoveries** (almost) everything is about images and the web.
 There are so many pitfalls to do it wrong, but many more possibilities to do it right, especially with these resources I found in the last few weeks.

+{% anchorlist
-* ASP.NET Core Image Resizing Middleware
+  "ASP.NET Core Image Resizing Middleware|aspnet-core-image-resizing-middleware"
-* Best way to lazy load images for maximum performance
-* image orientation on the web
-* cosha - Colorful shadows for your images
+  "Best way to lazy load images for maximum performance|best-way-lazy-load-images" "image orientation on the web|image-orientation-on-the-web" "cosha - Colorful shadows for your images|cosha" "parax-bg - Parallax Backgrounds|parax-bg"
-* parax-bg - Parallax Backgrounds
-* parax - Parallax Elements
+  "parax - Parallax Elements|parax"
-* Luminous Lightbox
+  "Luminous Lightbox|luminous"
-* Tiny-Swiper - Image Carousel
+  "Tiny-Swiper - Image Carousel|tiny-swiper"
+%}

 <!-- more -->